kcortes133/Assignment_4/README.md

 - Colors correspond to gene loci
 - Edge darkness corresponds to edge weight from STRING database
 - Node size corresponds to gene score
-3. Tab Delimited File of genes, loci and corresponding gene scores
+2. Tab Delimited File of genes, loci and corresponding gene scores
 - gives the top genes from each loci or top genes regardless of loci
+3. Tab Delimited File of gene scores from each loci
+- gives all genes in all loci
+4. Top Ten Networks
+- tab delimited
+- pval specified in file name
+- genes and edges in network